ipitio/ocr-pdf/README.md

       - ./pdf/done:/pdf/done
 ```

-3. Run `docker compose up`
+1. Run `docker compose up` to OCR the PDFs and move them into `./pdf/done`

 ## Quick Start

 It's as easy as 1, 2, 3, 4, 5!
-Once you complete the following steps, you'll find the OCR'd PDFs in a `pdf/done` folder.
+Once you complete the following steps, you'll find the OCR'd PDFs in `pdf/done`.

 1. First (fork and) clone this repo
 2. `cd` into it and put your PDFs in `pdf/todo`